 - Shared Universe: With the comics.
 Overkill has flirted with the idea of characters from the comics, novels, Telltale games, and Road to Survival making appearances in the game.
 In fact, The Wanderer from the latter does in fact appear in-game.

-- Solo Class: Grant the Tactician seems to be the preferred character for solo players; he's The Mario in terms of stats, and his Marked For Death ability allows you to do bonus damage to enemies, which is most useful for allowing you to kill human enemies with a single silenced sniper rifle shot to the torso.
+- Solo Class: Grant the Tactician seems to be the preferred character for solo players; he's the Jack of All Stats, and his Marked For Death ability allows you to do bonus damage to enemies, which is most useful for allowing you to kill human enemies with a single silenced sniper rifle shot to the torso.

 - Stealth-Based Game: The first real mission emphasizes the importance of stealth by dumping you in front of a horde of walkers that's way too big for you to fight your way through.
 You need to sneak through the neighboring apartments to get past them instead.